 – Brushing twice a day for two minutes or more each time

 – Flossing daily, using an antiseptic mouthwash, and

 – Avoiding injury to the face and teeth

 Even with precautions, many people still need a root canal at some point in their lives.

-Have pain or other symptoms checked out by Dr. Thiel today!
+Have pain or other symptoms checked out by Dr. Thiel in Worthington today!
 Call for your appointment.